CfSOtago/GREENGridData/README.md

 # NZ GREEN Grid Household Electricity Demand Study: Data R Package

-Code to process data from the [NZ GREEN Grid](https://www.otago.ac.nz/centre-sustainability/research/energy/otago050285.html) project.

 [NZ GREEN Grid](https://www.otago.ac.nz/centre-sustainability/research/energy/otago050285.html) Household Electricity Demand Study data includes:

  * 1 minute electricity power (W) data for c 40 households in NZ monitored from early 2014 using [gridSpy](https://gridspy.com/) monitors on each power circuit (and the incoming power)
  * Occupant time-use diaries (focused on energy use)
  * Dwelling & appliance surveys

-NB: *None* of the data is held in this repo so *none* of the code here will work unless you also have access to the data.
+This data has been cleaned and anonymised to produce the 'safe' dataset available from the [UK Data Service](http://reshare.ukdataservice.ac.uk/853334/). *None* of the data is held in this repo so *none* of the code here will work unless you also have access to the data.

 ----